mgreenberry/Waste-Not-Want-Not/README.md

 ## Acknowledgements
 Many thanks to the following people for their help with this project: -

-Scott, Sean and Jo tutors from Code Institute
+Scott, Sean and Jo and other tutors from Code Institute

 Mentor: narender_mentor